Warren Masemola: Early life and education

-2008:Acting career beginnings
+2008: Acting career beginnings

 In 2008, Masemola joined the e.tv soap opera Scandal!, where he played Lentswe Mokethi, an art director.
 He then starred as Thokozani "Thoko" Chanel on the SABC 1 sitcom Ses'Top La.
 In 2010, he played the role of Tizozo on SABC 1's Intersexions, a drama series.
 He has also starred in other popular TV shows such as 90 Plein Street, The Republic, Ayeye, Heist, Ring of Lies, Saints and Sinners, The River, Tjovitjo, Vaya, and Single Galz & Single Guyz.
-Warren Masemola is now at HOZ (House Of Zwide) fasion e.tv soap which he started to make his first appearance in September 2022, playing the character of the famous glamouras Alex Khadzi who is on a huge battle fasion field with Funani Zwide.
+Warren Masemola is now at HOZ (House Of Zwide) fashion e.tv soap which he started to make his first appearance in September 2022, playing the character of the famous glamouras Alex Khadzi who is on a huge battle fashion field with Vusi Kunene as Funani Zwide.

+In 2024, Masemola became the winner of the second season of Masked Singer South Africa with his character, Giraffe.